tarwn/lessthandot-hugo/blogs/content/posts/2010-04-07-detecting-property-changes-in-an-observa.md

 ### The User Interface

 For this demo app, the UI is pretty simple.
 I just have two list boxes.
 Each list box has a DataTemplate with a CheckBox in it.
-The CheckBox has its Content bound to the “Text” member and IsChecked is bound to a like named member.
+The CheckBox has its Content bound to the "Text" member and IsChecked is bound to a like named member.
 The IsChecked property is also set to TwoWay mode.
 This means that when the user changes its checked state, it will update the underlying collection.

 ```XAML
 <ListBox x:Name="lst1" Grid.Column="0" >